pasekji/bi-eha/imgur-bug-bounty.md

 ?>
 ```

-- We will try either spoofing the file extensions or injecting the the code to this image.
+- We will try either spoofing the file extensions or injecting the code to this image.
 ![Smug Pepe](https://pepethefrogfaith.files.wordpress.com/2016/11/smug-pepe2.jpg?w=640)
-- First let's try to upload a php script file.
+- First, let's try to upload a PHP script file.
 ![PHP script file](https://i.imgur.com/otwpqzK.png)
-- The image upload form don't accept this file, simple change of extension isn't enough, let's try injecting the code to the legit image file.
+- The image upload form doesn't accept this file, simple change of extension isn't enough, let's try injecting the code to the legit image file.
 - We're going to use the exiftool in kali linux.
 ![exiftool code injection](https://i.imgur.com/myLL4vk.png)
-- Now we have a php executable code hidden in image file.
+- Now we have a PHP executable code hidden in the image file.
 ![php code execution](https://i.imgur.com/0DYKEtB.png)
-- Now the image pass the upload, here is it's url - [php injected image](https://i.imgur.com/S1kDI8Y.jpg)
+- Now the image pass the upload, here is it's URL - [php injected image](https://i.imgur.com/S1kDI8Y.jpg)
-- But is there a was to run the injected code on the remote server?
+- But is there a way to run the injected code on the remote server?
-- After some ttrying and researching we were not successful in executing the onjected code on the remote server, the case is probably server absence or restricnions to php.
+- After some trying and researching we were not successful in executing the injected code on the remote server, the case is probably server absence or restrictions to php.
-- The backdoor shell script injection was also inconculsive due to same reasons.
+- The backdoor shell script injection was also inconclusive due to the same reasons.
-- **Image upload form is somehow durable to the uintended image formats because there could've been more into depth analysis for the potentional harm of file uploaded.**
+- **Image upload form is somehow durable to the unintended image formats because there could've been more into depth analysis for the potential harm of file uploaded.**
-- **Imgur is durable to php remote code executions via uploaded images.**
+- **Imgur is durable to PHP remote code executions via uploaded images.**

 ## 4. SQL injection
-- SQL Injection (SQLi) is a type of an injection attack that makes it possible to execute malicious SQL statements.
+- SQL Injection (SQLi) is a type of injection attack that makes it possible to execute malicious SQL statements.
 - These statements control a database server behind a web application.
 - Attackers can use SQL Injection vulnerabilities to bypass application security measures.
 - They can go around authentication and authorization of a web page or web application and retrieve the content of the entire SQL database.